Actions that are conventionally MOFU:

 Middle of the funnel

-At this point, your prospects have signaled some interest and you’ll want materials that help maintain it, as well as drive them through the sales process.
+At this point, your prospects have signaled some interest, and you’ll want materials that help maintain it and drive them through the sales process.
 Educational materials and reviews often figure into MOFU content strategies.

 - Targeted opt-in direct mail